BUILDS-/builds-workshops/command_line/README.md

 	$ mv supersecretproject.txt notsosecretanymore.txt

-Ok, we've learned a lot so let me recap.
+Ok, we've learned a lot so let's recap.

 #### ls
 List the files and directories in a your current working directory.